nicolenairibm/wxgovernance-incubation/Day 2/lab203-model-monitoring/README.md

 Now create another deployment space as stage **Production** and give it a unique name with **- Production** attached at the end.
 Then promote the prompt to it.

+**If you are in a class, the production deployment space may have already been created for you**

 See how the use case is updated to show the prompt under **Operate**.
 But it’s not actually deployed yet, so let’s do that, too.